-That is a LOT of campervans – with a couple of caravans here and there.
-It is November which means we are not exactly in summer mode.
-Nor is it the holiday season.
+It is November which means we are not exactly in summer mode, nor is it the holiday season.
 And most of these people here are not Spanish.
 Perhaps unsurprisingly we spy Germans, Dutch, Austrians, French, Belgian, English… Even a stray Luxembourgois…

-The campers are lined up like on a parking lot and they’ve tried to add some colour in the form of palm trees.
-However, it will never have much charm because of the large white boxes parked about.
-This isn’t one of those characterful camps in the middle of nature overlooking a forest with a stream tricking nearby.
+The campers are lined up like on a parking lot and although they’ve tried to add some colour in the form of palm trees, it will never have much Caribbean charm because of the large white boxes parked about.
+This isn’t one of those characterful campsites in the middle of nature overlooking a forest with a stream tricking nearby.

 A Nice drive to get here